MalTheLegend104/WallShell/docs/things_to_note.md

 This file contains a list of things that are important to take note of when using WallShell.

-### C99 and C11
+### C99

 The entire core of WallShell is written with strict ISO C99 adherence in mind.
-C11 is *only* required for threads.
-`<thread.h>` and `<stdatomic.h>` are the only C11 features used, and are not used by default.
+It uses your systems implementation of threads and console control.

 ## Note on Streams